radagva/NetworkAgent/README.md

 </p>

 This package is meant to make http request of an easy way inspiren in the architecture of Moya package.
-This package is 100% free of dependencies and works with Combine api + Codable
+This package is 100% free of dependencies and works with Combine api + Codable and Async/Await

 ## Example